Hong Kong opposition stage final protest before resigning | DW | 12.11.2020

 Read more: Opinion: Hong Kong's rule of law is at its end

-The departure of the opposition from the city's legislature has raised concerns about China's expanding control over the former British colony — it would essentially make it possible for pro-Beijing lawmakers, who already dominate the chamber, to pass laws favored by China with little opposition.
+The departure of the opposition from the city's legislature has raised concerns about China's expanding control over the former British colony.
+It would essentially make it possible for Beijing loyalists, who already dominate the chamber, to pass laws favored by China with little opposition.

 "This is an actual act by Beijing ... to sound the death knell of Hong Kong's democracy fight because they would think that, from now on, anyone they found to be politically incorrect or unpatriotic or are simply not likable to look at, they could just oust you using any means,'' lawmaker Claudia Mo told reporters.